tural-ali/encycloDB/README.md

 - to check translations
 - to add more languages
 - to add more professions
-- to check and fix any wrong information

 #Education degrees
 List of 11 education degrees with abreviations in English.

 ***Todos***
  - to add more languages
- - to check and fix any wrong information

 #Schools
 Currently consists of 296 schools that located in Azerbaijan.